Mrcubix/Osu-MapSync/README.md

 Todo list:

-- Finish that serializer ffs
+- Finish that serializer for scores ffs
 - Repeat the same step for the collection
 - Add more sync methods
 - Cleanup